 Barcelona & the Highlights of Catalonia

-- Visit to a Cava vineyard and discover the ancient art of wine making
+- Visit to a Cava vineyard, discovering the ancient art of wine making with a tasting included

 - The price of this holiday is per person, based on two people sharing a twin room.
-Single rooms are subject to availability at the relevant supplement per person.
-The price includes six nights bed and breakfast accommodation as mentioned, guided tours in Tarragona and Barcelona, all tours as mentioned, return flights to Barcelona, departure taxes, executive coach travel in Spain and services ofa Rivieratour manager.
+Single rooms are subject to availability at the relevant supplement.
+The price includes six nights’ accommodation, daily breakfasts, three dinners, all tours as mentioned, airport departure taxes, return flights to Barcelona and the services of a Riviera tour manager.